bbh/devenv/chef/cookbooks/wordpress/README.md

 wordpress Cookbook
 ==================
 This cokbooks installs and configures Wordpress in a standalone model (a single host with Apache/PHP anf MySQL in the same box) and works according to the instructions at http://codex.wordpress.org/Installing_WordPress.
-Does not set up a wordpress blog.
-You will need to do this manually by going to http://hostname/wp-admin/install.php (this URL may be different if you change the attribute values).

 Requirements
 ------------